-Ostensibly a story of political corruption, betrayal and vengeance, the film is really a character portrait of Ed Beaumont (Ladd), go-to-guy for the somewhat shady political kingmaker Paul Madvig (Donlevy).
-More than that, the character that emerges is a hard-boiled archetype: smart, tenacious, aloof, cynical, devious, tough, resilient and possessed by his own sense of honour that is his moral compass regardless of whether it’s to his advantage or not.
-I am tempted to guess that Beaumont has more than a passing resemblance to Hammett’s self-image.
+Ostensibly a story of political corruption, betrayal, and vengeance, the film is really a character portrait of Ed Beaumont (Alan Ladd), go-to-guy for the somewhat shady political kingmaker Paul Madvig (Brian Donlevy).
+The character that emerges is a hardboiled archetype: smart, tenacious, aloof, cynical, devious, tough, resilient, and possessed by his own sense of honour, which is his unerring moral compass regardless of whether it’s to his advantage.
+I am tempted to guess that Beaumont has more than a passing resemblance to Dashiell Hammett’s self-image.

-Beaumont, who also has an eye for Janet Henry, but has taken a dislike to her for what he thinks is her condescending manner and manipulation of his friend, has a falling out with Madvig when they argue about the relative merits of alienating Varna, not because Beaumont is a friend of Varna, but because he thinks it’s a politically foolish move, and because he suspects both the Henries will turn their backs on Madvig as soon as Ralph is elected Governor.
+Beaumont, who also has an eye for Janet Henry, but has taken a dislike to her for what he thinks is her patronizing manner and manipulation of his friend, has a falling out with Madvig when they argue about the relative merits of alienating Varna; not because Beaumont is a friend of Varna, but because he thinks it’s a politically foolish move, and because he suspects both the Henrys will turn their backs on Madvig as soon as Ralph Henry is elected governor.

 After the argument, and rumours about it have circulated, Beaumont meets with Varna, feigning interest in an offer to reveal dirt on Madvig in return for a gambling house and up-front cash.
-He keeps up the pretense just long enough to learn that Varna plans to use a newspaper he controls to smear Madvig, thus also discrediting Henry.
-Then he turns Varna down, but is kidnapped and repeatedly and brutally beaten by Varna thug Jeff (Bendix) in an effort to get him to reveal Madvig’s secrets to use in the smear campaign.
-Beaumont stubbornly refuses to rat on his friend despite being beaten almost to death, escapes and foils Varna’s planned smear campaign, which by now includes Snip, who has been led on by Janet to believe her brother killed her lover.
+He keeps up the pretence just long enough to learn that Varna plans to use a newspaper he controls to smear Madvig, thus also discrediting Henry.
+Then he turns Varna down, but is kidnapped and repeatedly and brutally beaten by Varna thug Jeff Gardner (William Bendix) in an effort to get him to reveal Madvig’s strategy for dealing with Varna as a re-born ‘cleanskin’.

-Beaumont resists being vamped by Janet, who has become Madvig’s fiancée; he knows she wrote some anonymous notes suggesting Madvig is the killer.
+Beaumont resists being vamped by Janet, who has become Madvig’s fiancée, and discovers she wrote some anonymous notes suggesting Madvig is the killer.

 An indictment based on eye-witness testimony is brought against Madvig, but the eye witness is assassinated in broad daylight.
-Beaumont entraps Varna enforcer Jeff, while drunk, to confess to the assassination and stands by as Jeff kills Varna in a drunken rage.
-The Attorney General won’t drop the indictment against Madvig, but Beaumont forces him to issue a new indictment against Janet Henry.
-The new indictment forces her father to confess to the accidental killing of his own son, letting Madvig off the hook.
+Beaumont entraps Varna enforcer Gardner to confess to the assassination and stands by as Gardner kills Varna in a drunken rage (Gardner is never called anything but Jeff in the film, but the surname comes from the Hammett novel).
+The attorney general won’t drop the indictment against Madvig, but Beaumont forces him to issue a new indictment against Janet Henry.
+The new indictment, in turn, forces her father to confess to the accidental killing of his own son, letting Madvig off the hook.

 Having cleared his friend without seeking a reconciliation, and ready to leave town for good, Beaumont lets his feelings for Janet show, and when Madvig realises they are genuinely in love with each other he gives them his blessing, making for a somewhat incongruous happy ending.